 Mix the apricot preserves and water together in a bowl.

-When pastries are thawed, place them flat on a floured surface.
+When puff pastry sheet is thawed, place them flat on a floured surface.

-Roll the pastries out with a rolling pin the flatten just a little more.
+Roll the sheet of puff pastry dough out with a rolling pin to flatten just a little more and to remove the perforated lines in the dough.

 One at a time, spoon apricot preserve mixture onto a slice of pastry.

-Place 7-9 apple slices along one half of the pastry slice with the peel side facing out.
+Place 7-9 apple slices along one half of the puff pastry strip with the peel side facing out.

 Fold the pastry in half to cover the apples.

-Starting on one end, roll the pastry and apples to the other end of the pastry.
+Starting on one end, roll the pastry and apples to the other end of the pastry to form the rose shape.

-Continue with the other pieces of pastries until you have 12 apple roses.
+Continue with the other pieces of pastry strips until 12 apple roses have been made.

-Sprinkle with cinnamon sugar if desired.
-(I mix 1 TBSP cinnamon to 3TBSP of sugar)
+Sprinkle with cinnamon sugar if desired. (mix 1 tablespoon cinnamon to 3TBSP of sugar)

 Bake at 375 for 40 -45 minutes.